milon27/nestpress-prisma/readme.md

 -   setup husky Git hooks `npx husky install` it will generate a husky.sh file in `.husky/_` folder
 -   create new branch `git checkout -b feature-branch`
 -   add files `git add .`
--   commit files `git commit -m 'message'` [here husky wil check the linting, it will thorw error and stop commit if there is any linting error, it will ignore warning]
+-   commit files `git commit -m 'message'` [here husky wil check the linting, it will throw error and stop commit if there is any linting error, it will ignore warning]
 -   push code `git push origin feature-branch`
 -   always create Pull Request on `dev` branch